 Visit Caleta Valdes for possible orca sightings and to learn about the wildlife and conservation efforts of the Peninsula Valdes, a UNESCO World Heritage Site.

-Orcas are constantly passing through the Pacific waters of Monterey Bay on their way north to even colder waters.
+Orcas are constantly passing through the Pacific waters of Monterey Bay on their way north to even colder waters, making whale watching one of the best things to do in Monterey.
 The best time to spot orcas is mid-April through mid-May and August through October, though you can experience a whale-watching Zodiac boat tour year-round.

 Book an unforgettable cruise vacation to one of the best places to see orcas with Celebrity Cruises.
 Browse all of our cruise itineraries online and start planning your next vacation aboard one of our luxury cruise ships.